Barashkis/InterestingFunctions/README.md

 It's a very simple function that converts all **.jpg** images that have the same location as script or .exe file to **.pdf** image (its name - current date).
 But you can waste less time, just run code, you won't search the same service in the Internet.

+# Retry urls
+It's a script that takes a **.txt** file that contains all urls you want to check/validate.
+It will return a **log.txt** with all invalid urls inside.
+Amount of retries is 5 by default.